customerio/customerio-reactnative/docs/dev-notes/mbl-2232-rn-lifecycle-producer.md

 The implementation deliberately has no JavaScript producer, lifecycle receipt, aggregate, or `initialProperties` handoff.
 It also adds no application, scene, notification-center, or push delegate.
-The published wrapper under `ios/` is unchanged.
+This ticket does not change the published wrapper under `ios/`.

 ## Existing seats recorded